 They’re caring, loving, and sweet.
 They’re the protective and authoritative half of the DDLG dynamic.
 But whether they’re strict or lenient with their littles, they always want the best for them.

-Despite the “dom” in the name, some daddies can be total pushovers.
+Despite the “dom” in the name, some daddies can be the total opposite.
 Some don’t even identify as dominant.
 And that’s absolutely okay.
 Their job is to nurture, to be a constant in their little’s lives, and to always give them a guiding hand whenever they need it.

 Because daddies take on a kind of parental role, they often set up rules their little should follow.
 These rules, in turn, have rewards when abided to or punishments when broken.